 The more users your have on your WordPress website, the more difficult it is to manage them.
 The administrative efforts required usually include controlling access, restricting ‘site-breaking’ settings, stopping users from modifying specific content, and more.

 WordPress has user roles to let you set privileges and manage users.
-However, there are plenty of other ways to run a more efficient operation, without getting bogged down with user micromanagement.
+However, there are plenty of other ways to run a more efficient operation, without getting bogged down with user micromanagement, especially if you own an e-commerce of subscription based service.

 In this article, we’re going to go over the challenges of managing a WordPress website with multiple users.
-Then we highlight three tips to help you do it more efficiently.
+Then we highlight four tips to help you do it more efficiently.

 The Challenges of Managing a WordPress Site with Multiple Users